doughodson/OpenEaagles3rdParty/README.md

 -----

 * Visual Studio note: All included libraries have been compiled for a multi-threaded DLL runtime library.
 The libraries were compiled with:
-   * Visual Studio 2008 Service Pack #1 installed
    * Visual Studio 2010 Service Pack #1 installed
    * Visual Studio 2012 Update 3
+   * Visual Studio 2013 Update 4

 Version Numbers
 ---------------